BigWizzo/heatmap/README.md

 ![screenshot](./app_screenshot.png/)

-Additional description about the project and its features.
+#HTML and CSS: Design Teardown

+On the branch more-content we created the entire project that includes the styling and the skeleton of the HTML.
+We applied flex boxes, floats, and CSS grids.

 ## Built With